 You can create a welcoming vibe in your kitchen with a warm color palette.
 If you have light wood tones on your cabinets, a deep red backsplash with bright orange accents can mesh well.
 Add a touch of light gray to tone down brighter accents, and use the sun as a source of light if you have windows in your kitchen.
 Lighting also plays a part in coloring your kitchen.
 With help of the sun and correct placement of lighting, you can make your kitchen look distinct in different times of the day.
 Placing hanging lights above your kitchen island will give you the opportunity to dim other lights for a comforting feel.

 Cool colors like blues and greens can create a relaxing atmosphere in your kitchen.
 Place pastel frames or decorative tiles on your walls.
-Pale green or blue cabinets, white or eggshell walls, and a darker black or blue countertop will give your kitchen a cool, crisp look that reflects light and creates a very spacious feel.
+Pale green or blue cabinets, white or eggshell walls, and a darker black or blue countertop will give your kitchen a cool, and many colors that go with teal create a crisp look that reflects light and creates a very spacious feel.
 If painting your walls white is too bland of an option, paint your walls gray.
 This will let you decorate the rest of your kitchen with colors of your choosing because of its neutrality.

 If you’re a fan of bold colors but you don’t know how to incorporate them into your home, choose one single color as your focus.
 A bright red or lime green adds a nice accent on a wall, and mixed with neutrals can provide a modern aesthetic.
 If you go for lime green for your walls, lean toward gray, blue-gray, and tan as your neutrals.
 With red, try slightly warmer neutrals like chocolate brown, beige, or warm gray.
 Focal points in your kitchen like the backsplash, island, and kitchen table can be used as bold elements while keeping the furnishings around these items dimmer.